-LA officials to ICE: Stop calling yourselves police
+L.A. officials to ICE: Stop calling yourselves police

 The presence of the word "police" on ICE jackets and vests also has drawn criticism from lawmakers.
 Led by US Rep. Mike Thompson, D- California, dozens of Democratic congressmen signed a letter last month asking Homeland Security Secretary John Kelly to take action.

-"Local law enforcement in our Congressional district have expressed serious concerns that this practice causes confusion and undermines their officers' efforts to build trust in our immigrant communities," the letter said.
+"Local law enforcement in our Congressional districts have expressed serious concerns that this practice causes confusion and undermines their officers' efforts to build trust in our immigrant communities," the letter said.
 "We respectfully urge you to direct ICE to remove the word 'Police' from all ICE gear."

 The bigger picture